The digital drug: Internet addiction spawns U.S. treatment programs

 “It’s kind of like pathologizing a behavior without actually understanding what’s going on,” he said.

 At first, Danny’s parents took him to doctors and made him sign contracts pledging to limit his internet use.
-Nothing worked, until they discovered a pioneering residential therapy center in Mason, Ohio, about 22 miles (35 km) south of Cincinnati.
+Nothing worked, until they discovered a pioneering residential therapy center in Mason, Ohio, about 22 miles (35 km) north of Cincinnati.

 The “Reboot” program at the Lindner Center for Hope offers inpatient treatment for 11 to 17-year-olds who, like Danny, have addictions including online gaming, gambling, social media, pornography and sexting, often to escape from symptoms of mental illnesses such as depression and anxiety.